Polynomial functions on a class of finite non-commutative rings: The group of pure polynomial permutations

 \subsection{The set of stabilizer polynomial permutations of $R$}

-In this subsection, we consider a subset of the set $ \PrPol[R_k]$ having the property fixing (stabilizing) the elements of the ring $R$ pointwisely.
-We see set having elements represented by pure polynomials.
+In this subsection, we consider a subset of the set $ \PrPol[R_k]$ having the property of fixing (stabilizing) the elements of the ring $R$ pointwise.
+We see that this set has elements induced by pure polynomials (i.e., polynomials over $R$).
 Also, we use the cardinality of this set to find a counting formula for the number of polynomial permutations on $R_k$.
 Further, we consider the closure group of this set.